oomlout/oomlout_oomp_builder/navigation/electronic/led/0201/red/part/readme.md

-# Electronic Led 0201 Red
+# Electronic LED 0201 Red

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base